-In order to promote and encourage efficient use of the available water resources in South Africa, the South African Water Research Commission (WRC) initiated and supported numerous projects.
-Although some very comprehensive and sophisticated software was already available both internationally and locally, it was considered too expensive for many of the smaller municipalities in South Africa with the result that the WRC concentrated on providing low cost software solutions to help water suppliers in managing their unaccounted-for water.
-Five models have been developed that can now obtained directly from the WRC either free of charge or at a nominal cost.
-The four models developed by the author are discussed in the paper and include:
+In order to support the government legislation and encourage efficient use of the available water resources in South Africa, the Water Research Commission (WRC) has initiated and supported numerous projects over the past 6 years.
+Although some very comprehensive and sophisticated software is already available both internationally and locally, it is often outwith the reach of many of the smaller water suppliers who cannot afford to purchase such packages.
+The WRC has therefore concentrated on providing low cost software solutions to assist water suppliers in understanding and managing their Non-Revenue Water.
+The following four models were developed and are now available free of charge through the South African Water Research Commission: